icons8/welovesvg/libs/mfglabs-iconset/README.md

-This cool icon font was taken from [MFG Labs](https://mfglabs.github.io/mfglabs-iconset/).
+This excellent icon font was taken from [MFG Labs](https://mfglabs.github.io/mfglabs-iconset/).
 Feel free to use it in your projects under the [Creative Commons Attribution 3.0 Unported (CC BY 3.0)](http://creativecommons.org/licenses/by/3.0/).
 ##Creative Commons Attribution 3.0 Unported (CC BY 3.0)
 ###You are free to: